 All medications are kept under lock by the health care manager.
 Prescription medications are disbursed to campers by the health care manager and recorded.
 Over-the-counter medications are distributed to campers as needed and diagnosed by the health care manager.

 You must turn in all medications for your child at Check-In.
 These will be recorded along with specific dosing instructions, and stored under lock for the duration of your child’s stay with us.
 Medications must be kept in their pharmacy bottles with your camper’s name and instructions for administration.
 Cedarkirk has a health care center stocked with many over-the-counter medicines: you do not need to bring your own.

 We generally do not allow visits to camp by parents and friends.
 Your child is at camp for only a short time and most visits tend to disrupt the dynamics of your child’s group and bring on feelings of homesickness.
 For the security of all campers, we do not allow anyone on site who has not been background checked or approved and directly supervised by a director.
 If you would like a tour of our site, please contact our office and we will be happy to arrange one prior to the start of summer camp.

 We understand that complications arise and that you may have to withdraw your child from their registered program prior to the start of camp.
 The initial $75 deposit is non-refundable and will not be returned to you.
 Cancellations made more than 14 days before the start of your child’s program will receive a full refund (less the $75 deposit).
 No refund will be given for cancellations made fewer than 14 days from the start of the program.
-If your child is asked to leave camp because of behavioral issue or chooses to leave for any reason, your camp fee will not be refunded.
-Requests for refunds due to illness will be considered on a case-by-case basis.
+If your child is asked to leave camp because of behavioral issues or chooses to leave for any reason, your camp fee will not be refunded.
+Requests for refunds due to illness or family emergency will be considered on a case-by-case basis.